chchen/comet/README.md

 #### Paxos with and without memoization

-1. Memoization is controlled by the `memoize` boolean defined in `config.rkt`.
+1. Memoization is controlled by the `enable-memoization` boolean defined in `config.rkt`.
 2. Uncomment the specification you wish to synthesize in `paxos-arduino.rkt` or `paxos-verilog.rkt`.
 2. Run the Paxos Arduino harness: `racket paxos-arduino.rkt` or `racket paxos-verilog.rkt`.